Motorola: After 2000

+By 2000, Motorola had shown signs of recovery from a long sustained period of decline.
+It was still, however, losing money on every handset sold, whereas Nokia was making large profits on each instead.

 In June 2000, Motorola and Cisco supplied the world's first commercial GPRS cellular network to BT Cellnet in the United Kingdom.
-The world's first GPRS cell phone was also developed by Motorola.
-In August 2000, with recent acquisitions, Motorola reached its peak employment of 150,000 employees worldwide.
+Motorola also developed the world's first GPRS cell phone.

+In August 2000, Motorola acquired Printrak International Inc. for $160 million.
+In doing so, Motorola not only acquired computer aided dispatch and related software, but also acquired Automated fingerprint identification system software.
+With recent acquisitions from that year, Motorola reached its peak employment of 150,000 employees worldwide.
 Two years later, employment would be at 93,000 due to layoffs and spinoffs.

+The company's handset division began using the "Hello Moto" tagline in advertizing in 2002 which later also became a signature ringtone.

 In June 2005, Motorola overtook the intellectual property of Sendo for $30,000 and paid £362,575 for the plant, machinery and equipment.

 In June 2006, Motorola acquired the software platform (AJAR) developed by the British company TTP Communications plc.
 Later in 2006, the firm announced a music subscription service named iRadio.
-The technology came after a break in a partnership with Apple Computer (which in 2005 had produced an iTunes compatible cell phone ROKR E1, and most recently, mid-2007, its own iPhone). iRadio has many similarities with existing satellite radio services (such as Sirius and XM Radio) by offering live streams of commercial-free music content.
-Unlike satellite services, however, iRadio content will be downloaded via a broadband internet connection.
-As of 2008, iRadio has not been commercially released and no further information is available.
+The technology came after a break in a partnership with Apple Computer (which in 2005 had produced an iTunes compatible cell phone ROKR E1, and most recently, mid-2007, its own iPhone). iRadio was to have many similarities with existing satellite radio services (such as Sirius and XM Radio) by offering live streams of commercial-free music content.
+Unlike satellite services, however, iRadio content would be downloaded via a broadband internet connection.
+However, iRadio was never commercially released.

-Motorola, post-split

-On August 15, 2011, Google announced that it would purchase Motorola Mobility for about $12.5 billion.

-On November 17, 2011, Motorola Mobility stockholders “voted overwhelmingly to approve the proposed merger with Google Inc”.